cesanta/mongoose-os-docs/quickstart/cloud/aws.md

 versatile rules engine, which allows to handle incoming MQTT messages in a various ways: store in Dynamo DB, forward to your Lambda function, etc etc.

-Again, create `init.js` file in your favorite editor with the following content:
+Open `fs/init.js` file in your favorite editor and copy/paste the following:

 ```javascript
 load('api_config.js');